Stencyl/stencylpedia/chapter-4/tilesets.md

 You can edit multiple collision bounds at the same time, a major time saver.
 As described above, you can also move/rearrange multiple tiles at a time.

 ![](http://static.stencyl.com/features/tileset-3.2.png)

-#### Modifying the Tile Sheet Directly
-You can...

-* Edit the tileset's backing image directly in an external editor.
-* Reimport the image, provided that it's the same size as the existing one.
-* Replace the images for selected tiles.

-This allows you to make visual tweaks to the tileset without having to reimport everything or manually edit the image from the game's directory.

 #### Tile Metadata
 You can tag tiles with textual data that can be accessed during game.
 For example, a lava tile could convey that it's deadly to the touch, or a healing tile in an RPG could heal the character passing over it.